-Artificial intelligence is a branch of computer research and study which looks for ways to imitate the functioning of human neurons in machines and solving various problems based on human behavior, through mathematical and logical mechanisms.
+Artificial intelligence is a branch of computing study and research that seeks ways to imitate the functioning of human neurons in machines and solving various problems based on human behavior, through mathematical and logical mechanisms.
 In fact, it is a concept.

 Artificial intelligence and programming

-When we refer to artificial intelligence as a technology - not a concept - it is certain say that it is done through computational algorithms, that is, written instructions that must be followed by the computer in order for it to execute certain commands.
+When we refer to artificial intelligence as a tech — and not a concept — it is right to say that it is made through computational algorithms, that is, written instructions that must be followed by the computer in order for it to execute certain commands.

-But these algorithms are done in a different way, so that the responses of the machine are as similar as possible to the responses of the human brain, that is, less linear and constant.
+But these algorithms are made in a different way, so that the machine's responses are as close as possible to what the responses of a human brain would be, that is, less linear and constant.

 For example, a personal computer has been programmed to respond - in a linear and constant way - to certain commands, such as turning on and off when pressing a certain button.
 But that doesn't make him smart, he just obeys predetermined commands.

-The programs made within the parameters of artificial intelligence use intelligent algorithms, enabling a machine or tool to be able to interpret data and situations, responding differently in each case, and still learn from each of them.
+On the other hand, the programs made within the parameters of artificial intelligence use intelligent algorithms, allowing a machine or a hardware be able to interpret data and situations, responding differently in each case, and still learn from each of them.

-In the concept of artificial intelligence, each computer program performed is called a model or mathematical modeling and each of them is equivalent to a different purpose, designed to interpret characteristics of image, audio, text etc.
+In the concept of artificial intelligence, each computer program performed is called a model or mathematical modeling and each of them is equivalent to a different purpose, aimed at interpreting features of image, audio, text, etc.

-It is possible to integrate these models in different ways, either through pure and simple mathematics or in more complex ways, because this integration varies according to the creativity of those creating AI.
+It is possible to integrate these models in different ways, whether through pure and simple mathematics or in more complex ways, as this integration varies according to the creativity of whoever is creating the AI.

 Is all artificial intelligence a robot?

-Not, not all artificial intelligence is a robot.
-The robot - even if it doesn't have a physical body, like chatbots - is a more complex form of AI, with which we can interact in some way, whether talking, listening or playing.
-And for that, it needs to unite more than one capacity, and these capabilities do not need to be integrated separately, as they have already been created together.
+No, not all artificial intelligence is a robot.
+The robot — even if it doesn't have a physical body, like chatbots — is a more complex form of AI that we can interact with in some way, whether by talking, listening or touching.

 In addition to robots, there are artificial intelligences that use:

-- just a modeling (or program): in this case, the technology serves a specific purpose and has only one capacity, for example, recognize images;
+- only a model (or program): in this case, the technology serves a specific purpose and has only one capability.
+For example: recognizing images;

-- various models (or programs): in this case, each model defines a different capacity and they are integrated in order to work together.
+- multiple models (or programs): in this case, each model defines a different capability, and later they are integrated to work together.

 How artificial intelligence is created

-A technology based on artificial intelligence is created through computational programming, as we already mentioned.
+A technology based on artificial intelligence is created through computer programming, as we have already mentioned.
 But this is done within parameters different from conventional programming.

-It is necessary to use a set of techniques and resources that will use the calculations to learn and not just respond to commands.
-Learning happens when the machine or tool finds the calculation that solves a problem.
-And each new calculation, or learning, is being stored for use in future situations.
+It is necessary to use a set of techniques and resources that will use calculations to learn and not just respond to commands.
+Learning happens when the machine or hardware find the calculus that solves a given problem.
+And each new calculation, or learning, is being stored to be used in future situations.

 What it takes to create it

-Basically, you just need to have a machine/computer capable of doing calculations and run the models or models continuously.
+Basically, to create an artificial intelligence, it is only necessary to have a machine/computer capable of making calculations and running the models or models continuously.

-It is possible to do this in a on-premises or cloud server.
-But the less resources and less storage capacity, the more time it will take to create it.
+You can do this on a local server or in the cloud.
+But the fewer resources and less storage capacity, the more time it will take to create it.
 And the more resources, the less time.

 Ways to train artificial intelligence

-The learning of an artificial intelligence occurs in a similar way to that of the human being.
-Therefore, in addition to learning by performing calculations, she also learns through information and data provided by those who are training her and also through interaction with users.
+The learning of an artificial intelligence occurs in a similar way to the human being.
+Therefore, in addition to learning through calculations, she also learns through information and data provided by those who are training her.
+And also through interaction with users.

-The way it is trained depends on how the algorithm is built and can be of three types:
+The way it is trained depends on the way the algorithm is built; and can be of three types.
+Check it out below.

-Supervisioned: in this case, the person who is training tells AI what answer you want it to give.
-For example, she shows an image of a cat to her and, through some code, sends the following message: "I want you to say that this is a cat".
+Supervisioned: In this case, the person who is training tells the AI what answer he wants it to give.
+For example, it shows an image of a cat to her and, through some code, passes the following message: “I want you to say that this is a cat”.

 Then he shows the image of a dog and says "I want you to say that this is a dog".
 It does this with several and several images and when showing an image of a cat that was not used in training, the AI will be able to say that it is a cat.

-Semi-supervised: in this mode, the person who is training, for example, takes some samples and informs the AI that they are cats, takes others and informs them that they are dogs and takes others and says nothing.
-And AI, using samples of cats and dogs, does the classification of those that have not been identified alone.
+semi-supervised: in this mode, the person who is training, for example, takes some samples and informs the AI that they are cats, takes others and informs that they are dogs, and takes others and says nothing.
+And the AI, using the samples of cats and dogs, does the classification of those that have not been identified.

-Unsupervised: in this case, the person says no answer and leaves the AI to respond alone.
-For example, following the example of the cat, the person shows several images of cat and dog mixed together and the AI itself will create ways to differentiate one thing from the other without someone having to say which are cats and which are dogs.
+unsupervised: In this case, the person doesn't say any answers and leaves the AI to answer on its own.
+For example, the person shows several images of cat and dog mixed together and the AI itself will identify patterns and create ways to differentiate one thing from the other — without anyone having to say which are cats and which are dogs.